What are the risks of workers having low levels of confidence in management and what can employers do about it?

 “If it’s trainable, we’ll train it.
 If it’s a persistent problem, we’ll fix it.
 And if it’s just one of those things, we’ll put out a notice.”
 [Chief Pilot]

 iHR Australia offers a range of services to assist your organisation with people matters, including our on site HR partnering service which provides your organisation with a highly skilled resource to work on site on a temporary, ongoing or project basis.
-Contact us online or call 1300 884 687 to find out more about HR partnering and all our HR consulting, workplace training and workplace investigations services.

 This article was written by Dr Verena Marshall, Senior Workplace Relations Adviser.
 Visit Our Consulting Team page to learn more about iHR Australia’s consultants.